Jordan1678/Arduino_Gift/README.md

 # Arduino_Gift
 simple Arduino code for a servo to flip a switch to not active if it is set to active with multiple personality's

+for code with out personalitys look in Simple_Code.ino

 here's the wiring